alangibson27/plus-f/site/content/blog/if-you-only-do-one-thing.md

 think the choice of tools is especially important - just pick the ones that work for you and use them.
 Even if you're still writing programs in COBOL for mainframes, I'm sure there are options out there.

-I don't think I would have attempted Plus-F if I wasn't already doing TDD in my day job.
+I don't think I would have attempted +F if I wasn't already doing TDD in my day job.
 A processor is basically a large collection of instructions which all operate on the same global state.
 Those instructions can then be combined in an infinite number of permutations, where the state of a single bit in a single register can cause execution to take a completely different path.
 Butterflies flap their wings at every step along the way.